MinasFakhori/Fingerprint/README.md

-# Fingerprint project cli tool - Unlock your device using Biometrics
+# Fingerprint project CLI tool - Unlock your device using Biometrics

 ### Overview

 This project involves creating a biometric security system that utilises an Arduino and a fingerprint scanner to unlock a PC or Mac.
-The system works by capturing and verifying fingerprints, allowing authorized users to access their computers.
+The system captures and verifies fingerprints, allowing authorised users to access their computers.

 https://github.com/MinasFakhori/fingerprint/assets/77994660/a94cf099-456f-4cae-8b5d-222d2cbd5e2f